Freep the Whirlwind [Part III of III]

 That’s why we build the wall,

 One month later, another headline, this time in Adweek: “How Canadian Publisher La Presse Is Growing Ad Revenue With Data Clean Rooms”.
-Having transitioned into a digital-only publication by 2018, the French-language news-daily now served an estimated 4.6 million unique visitors per month (according to Comscore), and reported a net profit of $11 million in its most recent fiscal year.
-Better yet, La Presse‘s hard-won in-house expertise in ad-tech now positioned them on the bleeding edge of consumer marketing activations.
+Having fully transitioned into a digital-only publication five years prior, the French-language news-daily now served an estimated 4.6 million unique visitors per month (according to Comscore), and reported a net profit of $11 million in its most recent fiscal year.
+Better yet, La Presse‘s hard-won in-house expertise in ad-tech had now positioned them on the bleeding edge of consumer marketing activations.
 A study in contrasts, to be certain.

-On 29 February 2024 — perhaps emboldened by their Canadian experience — Meta announced that it would not renew any of the content deals it had struck in the wake of the NMBC with Australian news publishers, just three years prior.
+On 29 February 2024 — perhaps emboldened by their Canadian experience — Meta announced that it would not renew any of the content deals it had struck with Australian news publishers in the wake of the NMBC, just three years prior.
 Google Australia claims to have “renewed over 50 News Showcase agreements with news publishers” in 2025, but the firm also ripped up some content deals, while converting others from multi-year commitments into annual ones.
-Predictions make for fools, but by all outward appearance, Big Tech now seems poised to sue for status quo ante bellum in Australia.
+Predictions make for fools, but by all outward appearance, Big Tech would seem poised to sue for status quo ante bellum in Australia.

-As for the Winnipeg Free Press, its strange beast of a paywall remains in place, but by early 2024 the paper had embraced a new reader acquisition strategy.
-Under the pretense of combating online disinformation, the Free Press struck deals with all of the big local post-secondary schools — the University of Manitoba, Red River College Polytechnic, and the University of Winnipeg — to offer free digital subscriptions for all students, staff and faculty.
-To claim this great perk, all one must do is provide the Free Press with their email address, and also their university-issued email address, then verify that they are the owner of both, and then only ever read the newspaper while actively logged in to an account that now marks them out as a persistently identifiable, high-value consumer.
+As for the Winnipeg Free Press, its strange beast of a paywall remains, but by early 2024 the paper had embraced a new reader acquisition strategy.
+Under the pretense of fighting online disinformation, the Free Press struck deals with all of the big local post-secondary schools — the University of Manitoba, Red River College Polytechnic, and the University of Winnipeg — to offer free digital subscriptions to all students, staff and faculty.
+To claim this great perk, all one must do is provide the Free Press with their email address, and also a university-issued email address, and then verify that they control both accounts, and then only ever read their newspaper while actively logged in to a web account that now marks them out as a persistently identifiable, high-value consumer.
 What a bargain!

-This past summer, both Christian Panson (the Free Press‘ long-reigning VP Digital and Technology) and Paul Deegan (President and CEO of News Media Canada since 2021) appeared at a public meeting in Winnipeg, organised by the “All-Party Committee on Local Journalism” led by Manitoba’s newly-elected NDP government.
-There, Deegan would urge the province to earmark “at least 25 per cent” of all governmental ad budgets, including those of all Crown corporations, for local news publishers (mirroring a similar policy announced one year prior by Ontario’s populist Ford government).
+This past summer, Christian Panson (the Free Press‘ long-reigning VP Digital and Technology) and Paul Deegan (President and CEO of News Media Canada since 2021) appeared at a public meeting in Winnipeg, organised by the newly-elected NDP government’s “All-Party Committee on Local Journalism”.
+Deegan urged the province to earmark “at least 25 per cent” of all governmental ad budgets, including those of all Crown corporations, for local news publishers (mirroring a similar policy announced one year prior by the populist Ford government in Ontario).
 In December, the “All-Party Committee” agreed; the only notable protest has come from the Opposition Progressive Conservatives, who had apparently wanted to commit even more.

 Figure 9: Quarterly operating revenues (upper pair) and expenses (lower pair) of FP Canadian Newspapers Limited Partnership, Q1 2002–Present.

-Over the past decade of rolling debate over how (and why) the commercial Internet ought to be regulated in Canada, or how the Canadian public ought to be informed, we have heard plenty from Canada’s legacy media publishers and broadcasters, and from governments, and even from the supranatural corporate behemoths of “Big Tech”.
-Curious by their absence, however, have been Canada’s advertisers: that is, the people who pour all the money into this system, which the other parties then compete over.
+Over the past decade of rolling debate over how (and why) the commercial Internet ought to be regulated in Canada, or how the Canadian public ought to be informed, we have heard plenty from the nation’s legacy media publishers and broadcasters, and from governments, and even from the supranatural corporate behemoths of “Big Tech”.
+Curious by their absence, however, have been Canada’s advertisers: that is, the people who pour all the money into this system, which these other parties then compete over.
 Might they have something to contribute?
 Heritage Canada did not think so when it sent out the 2021 questionnaire leading to the Online News Act, as it did not seek their input.
-One imagines that no advertisers were consulted over the $595 million “media bailout” included in the 2019 federal budget.
+Similarly, one imagines that no major advertising agencies were consulted over the $595 million “media bailout” folded into the 2019 federal budget.
 Indeed, why would they be?

 I cannot claim to speak for an entire industry sector, but as someone who has made a career in web-based advertising, here are the thoughts I would share.
 First, the parties all seem to have the basics down: Canada should regulate these things, and local journalism does require public support in this moment.
 Both are vital to the good health of our shared civic spaces.
 In the same breath, we are right to fret over the myriad ways in which such public funds could be abused to constrain the editorial freedom of the press.
 Therefore regulators must ensure that the decisions made as to how those funds are allocated remain at arms-length, to be determined as apolitically as is practicable.

 Bob Cox was right about one thing: when he appeared before the Heritage committee in 2016, he told them that the old model of publishing (and of advertising) was breaking down.
 In yesteryear, local and national businesses reached local and national audiences by advertising in local and national publications and broadcasts.
 These were, more-or-less, the only games in town, and federal regulation ensured that the beneficial owners of Canada’s media remained Canadian — so the money remained and recirculated within the national economy.
-But with the advent of the World Wide Web, globally-distributed online platforms, predominantly controlled by foreign interests, now offer a far superior product to Canada’s advertisers, producing a far stronger (and more readily quantified) return on investment.
-Please hear me when I tell you there is no credible “value for money” argument to be made for governments buying more ad-space in traditional printed news-dailies, or on over-the-air television stations.
-Not when the audiences for these media can be reached with far greater efficiency through the open Web, and so-called “connected TV”.
+But with the advent of the World Wide Web, globally-distributed digital platforms, predominantly controlled by foreign interests, now offer a far superior product to Canada’s advertisers, which produces a far stronger (and more readily quantified) return on investment.
+Please hear me when I tell you there is no credible “value for money” argument for governments buying yet more ad-space from traditional printed news-dailies, or over-the-air television stations.
+Not when the audiences for these media can often be reached with far greater efficiency through the open Web, and so-called “connected TV”.

-But this is no capitalist utopia, and few can appreciate the truth of that better than advertisers themselves.
-The modern programmatic market for media is by no means purely efficient; by this industry’s best estimates, something like 5–25 per cent of all digital ad-spend winds up going towards “invalid traffic” — that is to say, fraud — depending on which digital platform(s) are involved.
-As a consequence, each year Canada’s private sector funnels tens of millions of dollars into the hands of criminal and terrorist networks worldwide.
+But this is no capitalist’s utopia, and few can appreciate the truth of this better than advertisers themselves.
+The modern programmatic market for media is by no means purely efficient; by our own best estimates, something like 5–25 per cent of all digital ad-spend winds up going towards “invalid traffic” — that is to say, fraud — depending on which digital platform(s) are involved.
+As a consequence, each year Canada’s private sector (and to a lesser extent, its public sector) funnels millions of dollars into the hands of criminal and terrorist networks worldwide.
 We know this to be true, and yet we persist.
 The spice must flow.

 Now, let us suppose for the moment that Canada were to begin treating advertisers as stakeholders in its media economy.
-Suppose that in regulating the commercial Web, Canada placed an onus to subsidise its domestic private-sector news services not on a choice few foreign Big Tech firms, but rather on the advertisers who target Canadian consumers on the Web (whose capital flight in recent years has largely fueled Big Tech’s growth)?
-By what right should we protest if some small portion of our digital media budgets were set aside (after the point of sale) to promote local journalism, for the benefit of those very same consumers it was used to reach?
+Suppose that in regulating the commercial Internet, Canada placed an onus to subsidise its domestic news-gathering services not on a select few foreign Big Tech firms, but rather on those advertisers who target Canadian consumers through the Web, whose capital flight in recent years has largely fueled Big Tech’s growth?
+By what right should we protest if some small portion of our digital media budgets were set aside (after the point of sale) for the promotion of local journalism, to benefit those very same consumers that it was spent to reach?

-But then… ahh yes, last June the Carney government promised to rescind Canada’s digital services tax, in an overt bid to appease the current Usonian President.
-With the benefit of hindsight, they might find that Canada would be better served by breaking that promise, keeping the tax, and allocating one half of its annual proceeds to the smelting of a single large gold brick, to be delivered to the U.S. capital at Mar-a-Lago.
+But then… ahh yes, back in June the Carney government promised to rescind Canada’s digital services tax, in an overt bid to appease the current Usonian President.
+With the benefit of hindsight, they might now find that Canada would be better served by breaking that promise, keeping the tax, and allocating one half of its first year’s proceeds towards the smelting of a single large gold brick, to be delivered to the U.S. capital at Mar-a-Lago.

 And honestly, at this point, why not?
 As you now know, we have already tried many worse ideas.